 Property rental management fees are not the same from company to company and market to market.
 San Francisco property management fees vary, but there are a few things that rental property owners can count on when they’re measuring the cost of professional management.

 What you pay will depend on the company you choose, the services you need, and the type of property you own.
 The leasing fee and management fee are the most common and reliable property management expenses.
 Other costs you may encounter are a lease renewal fee, maintenance mark-up fees, and accounting fees.

-It’s important to understand what you’re paying and what you’re receiving in exchange for those fees.
+It’s essential to understand what you’re paying and what you’re receiving in exchange for those fees.
 Make sure you’re working with a management company that’s transparent and trustworthy.

 San Francisco Leasing Fees

 The first fee you will likely pay is a leasing fee, which you might also know as a lease-up fee or a tenant placement fee.
 It is a one-time payment, and it covers the cost of finding a tenant for your vacant San Francisco rental property.
 Most leasing fees are a percentage of your first month’s rent or even a full month’s rent.
 The leasing fee should include: